censoredbythefcc95/censoredbythefcc.github.io/readme.md

 ## Code Snippet
 Use this section to include a brief code snippet of functionality that you are proud of an a brief description
 ```
+const $div = $("<div>)
+$div.addClass("Steven")
-function reverse(string) {
+$div.text("Hello World) {
-	// here is the code to reverse a string of text
+	// here is the code to create a div with the class Steven and text of "Hello World"
 }
 ```
 ## Issues and Resolutions
- Use this section to list of all major issues encountered and their resolution.
+ -Design - very picky with colors and spacing.
+Will need to decide soon.
+ -Workflow- still very uncertain on how I will flow through my website.
+I get distracted by JavaScript bugs pretty quickly.
+-Timing: Honestly I have no idea how long the sessions for each task will take so I am giving myself more time than neccesary.
+I just want to get the tasks done by the days they are assigned in.